alttch/rmodbus/README.md

 * FixedVec support included by default, both in std and nostd.

-* Added support of 64-bit integers
+* Added support for 64-bit integers

 ## Modbus client